Stormwater Permit For Construction Activity

 SWPPP Development

-Develop a Stormwater Pollution Prevention Plan (SWPPP) in accordance with the requirements in Part II.A. and Part III of the Permit Document.
+Develop a Stormwater Pollution Prevention Plan (SWPPP) in accordance with the requirements in Part I.D.2.a. and Part III. of the Permit Document.

-- With some exceptions, an owner or operator of a construction project within the boundaries of a Regulated, Traditional Land Use Control MS4 is required to have their SWPPP reviewed and accepted by the MS4 prior to step 4 below.
-Consult the Stormwater Interactive Map to determine whether the project is within an MS4.
+- Consult the Stormwater Interactive Map to determine whether the construction activities are within the municipal boundaries of an MS4 Operator.
 The map displays the automatically and additionally designated MS4 areas (regulated areas).
-However, Regulated, Traditional Land Use Control MS4s have jurisdiction for SWPPP review to the extent of their municipal boundary.
-Therefore, if a project is within the municipal boundary of a Regulated, Traditional Land Use Control MS4, even if the project site is located outside of the MS4 regulated area depicted on the map, the municipal office must be contacted for review and approval of the SWPPP.
+However, MS4 Operators have jurisdiction for SWPPP review to the extent of their municipal boundary.
+Therefore, if construction activities are within the municipal boundary of an MS4 Operator, even if the project site is located outside of the MS4 regulated area depicted on the map, the municipal office must be contacted for review and approval of the SWPPP (MS4 SWPPP Acceptance Form), or to receive an MS4 No Jurisdiction Form.

 eNOI

-To request coverage under the Permit, submit a complete electronic Notice of Intent (eNOI) to the Department through the DEC nForm Portal in accordance with Part II.B. of the Permit Document.
+To request coverage under the Permit, submit a complete electronic Notice of Intent (eNOI) to NYSDEC through the DEC nForm Portal in accordance with Part I.D. of the Permit Document.
 Users must be registered with NY.gov to use this system.

 - Required eNOI attachments (note that these forms are available to download directly from the eNOI in the DEC nForm Portal):